A Biased Graph Neural Network Sampler with Near-Optimal Regret: Background

-{\bf Neighbor Sampling as Multi-Armed Bandit}.
-Similar to \citet{liu2020bandit}, we view node-wise sampling as a multi-armed bandit problem (MAB).
-In this context, the optimal policy in terms of reducing the variance $\Vpt$ is given by $ p_{i,t}^{*} = \frac{\norm{\zb_{i,t}}}{ \sum_{j \in \Ni} \norm{\zb_{j,t}} }$ \cite{salehi2017stochastic}.
-However, this expression is intractable to compute for the following reasons: (i) It is only after sampling and forward propagation that we can actually observe $ \zbl_{i,t} $, and $\zbl_{i,t} $ changes with time along an optimization trajectory with unknown dynamics. (ii) $ \zbl_{i,t} $ is only partially observable in that we cannot see the embeddings of the nodes we do not sample.
-While static MAB policies \cite{hamilton2017inductive,chen2018fastgcn,zou2019layer} are capable of dealing with (ii), they are not equipped to handle (i) as required to approximate $ p_t^{*} $ and reduce the sampling variance effectively.
+The optimal policy in terms of reducing the variance $\Vpt$ is given by $ p_{i,t}^{*} = \frac{\norm{\zb_{i,t}}}{ \sum_{j \in \Ni} \norm{\zb_{j,t}} }$ \cite{salehi2017stochastic}.
+However, this expression is intractable to compute for the following reasons: (i) It is only after sampling and forward propagation that we can observe $ \zbl_{i,t} $, and $\zbl_{i,t} $ changes with time along an optimization trajectory with unknown dynamics. (ii) $ \zbl_{i,t} $ is only partially observable in that we cannot see the embeddings of the nodes we do not sample.
+While static policies \cite{hamilton2017inductive,chen2018fastgcn,zou2019layer} are capable of dealing with (ii), they are not equipped to handle (i) as required to approximate $ p_t^{*} $ and reduce the sampling variance effectively.
+In contrast, adversarial MAB frameworks are capabable of addressing environments with unknown, non-stationary dynamics and partial observations alike (See Fig.\ref{fig:MAB_NS_Visualization}).
+The basic idea is that a hypothetical gambler must choose which of $ K $ slot machines to play (See Fig.~\ref{fig:MAB_visualization}).
+For neighbor sampling, $K$ is equal to the degree $\Dv$ of root node $v$.
+At each time step, the gambler takes an action, meaning pulling an arm $ \It \in [K] $ according to his policy $ p_t $, and then receives a reward $ \rl_{\It} $.
+To maximize cumulative rewards, an algorithm is applied to update the policy based on the observed reward history $\{ \rl_{I_\tau} : \tau = 1\ldots,t \}$.